 3. Nurture your lead funnel — while they decide, you should:

-- Use automated follow-up emails to remind them about what you offer
+- Use automated follow-up emails and drip email campaigns to remind them about what you offer

 - Offer free trials and discounts to new clients

 - Provide case studies and more detailed (targeted) information